DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/domo.js.md

 ---

-If a page filter is applied to a page and a dataset that is wired to the domoapp is affected by this filter, the domo app will be refreshed by default.
+If a page filter is applied and a dataset wired to the Domo app is affected by this filter, the Domo app will be refreshed by default.
 In some cases, you may not want the app to refresh because it is in the middle of a stateful operation that needs to continue.
-In this scenario, you can manually handle the filter event in your app and turn off the default refresh behavior by using the `domo.onFiltersUpdate` method.
+In this scenario, you can manually handle the filter event in your app and disable the default refresh behavior by using the `domo.onFiltersUpdate` method.

 #### Code Example